Design Tokens Resolver Module

 1. If that resolver does NOT declare a default value, verify a key is provided in the input.
 If not, throw an error.

-Tools MUST iterate over the resolver’s sets syntax in order.
+Tools MUST iterate over the tokens array in order.

-Conflict resolution occurs when flattening sets or applying modifiers, and a token name is occupied by tokens of different values, from different sources.
+Conflict resolution occurs when flattening sets or applying modifiers, and a token name appears by tokens of different values, from different sources.
 In many cases, this is intentional, but not always.

 When 2 tokens try and occupy the same space, tools MUST resolve the conflict in the following manner: